-To fully understand what is project management?, we should first know the project management definition.
-“A project is a temporary endeavour undertaken to create a unique product, service, or result.”
+Let us first understand, what is project management?
+It is defined as “A project is a temporary endeavor undertaken to create a unique product, service, or result.”
 The project management definition may also be given as, “the application of knowledge, skills, tools and techniques to project activities to bring about successful results and meet the project requirements.”

-It is the responsibility of the project manager to ensure that project management techniques are applied and followed.
-Project managers must not only strive to meet specific scope, time, cost, and quality requirements of projects, they must also facilitate the entire process to meet the needs and expectations of the people involved in or affected by project activities.
-Project management is a process that includes initiating a new project, planning, putting the project plan into action, and measuring progress and performance.
+It is a process that includes initiating a new project, planning, putting the project plan into action, and measuring progress and performance.
 It involves identifying the project requirements, establishing project objectives, balancing constraints, and taking the needs and expectations of the key stakeholders into consideration.
 Planning is one of the most important functions you’ll perform during the course of a project.
 It sets the standard for the remainder of the project’s life and is used to track future project performance.
 It is the responsibility of the project manager to ensure that right project management techniques are applied and followed, either the PMO is present or not.

 Managing a project typically includes, but is not limited to: